 - To be eligible to play in the league all participants must have signed an online waiver with Urban Rec.
 Players that do not sign an online waiver will not be issued membership keytags and are not permitted to participate.
 Team captains that do not fill out the online team roster will have their team removed from the schedule until they do so and all players have signed the waiver.
 Team captains are responsible for ensuring that all participants for their team are eligible to participate.

 - Playoffs Eligibility – all players must have played a minimum of 2 games over the regular season to be eligible to play in the playoffs.
 A team using an ineligible player will automatically forfeit the playoff game if the game has begun and that player has played in the game at that point.
 If a player shows up that is not on the team roster, they will not be allowed to play regardless if they played or subbed during the regular season.
 All players must be on the roster and indicate they have read the online waiver even if they are subs.

-- The on-site volunteer Event Coordinator (EC) may do a random ID check for players at any time at their discretion to ensure they are eligible to participate.
+- League Coordinator (LC) may do a random ID check for players at any time at their discretion to ensure they are eligible to participate.
 If a team is found to be using an ineligible player, then that player’s team will forfeit the game if it has already begun.
 If the ID check is done prior to the game starting then that player is simply not permitted to participate until they have indicated they have read the online waiver (they can do this via their smartphone).